worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 }
 ```

-Run your repl now to install all the above listed packages.
+Run your repl now to install all the packages.
 Once the Nix environment is finished loading, you should see a welcome message from `cowsay`.

-Now that we've installed everything we need, edit your repl's `.replit` file to run a script called `start.sh`:
+Now edit your repl's `.replit` file to run a script called `start.sh`:

 ```bash
 run = "sh start.sh"
 ```

-Then create `start.sh` in your repl's files tab, and add the following bash code:
+Next we need to create `start.sh` in the repl's files tab:

 <img src="/images/tutorials/31-news-digest-app/new-file.png"
   alt="Start script"
   style="width: 350px !important;"/>

+And add the following bash code to `start.sh`:

 ```bash
 #!/bin/sh